acairns/acairns.co.uk/_posts/recognising-value-objects-or-dtos.md

 Is `TransferMoney` a DTO?
 Yes!

 We can actually tell this is a Command from the name of the class.
-Aditionally, we see above the object encapsulates all the data required to perform the behaviour and that it transports the data as it's passed into a `$commandBus`.
+Additionally, we see above the object encapsulates all the data required to perform the behaviour and that it transports the data as it's passed into a `$commandBus`.

 ### Events